-Arts Connection is a community arts charity based in Llanfyllin, Mid Wales.
+Arts Connection is a participatory arts charity based in Llanfyllin, Mid Wales.
 We work in North Powys, Wrexham and the border communities.
 We are revenue funded by the Arts Council of Wales and have provided high quality participatory arts projects in a wide range of artistic mediums since 1994.
 Our work with schools, children, youth, the learning disabled and the wider community offers increased involvement and participation and a welcoming bi-lingual doorway into the arts.

-To make the arts an integral part of people’s lives.
+To make the arts an integral part of people’s lives

 Martin Cavalot (Chair)